Friday, May 17, 2024

 Egipcios Kier Tarot * 29 Domesticity

-In this light, Domesticity becomes more than hearth and home.
-It is about right relationship with nature, community, and the rhythms of nature and time.
+Domesticity, then, is more than hearth and home.
+It is learning to live in right relationship with nature, with community, and with the rhythms that sustain life.

 No comments: